martinfleis/clustergram/README.md

 ## Saving clustergram

-You can save both plot and `clustergram.Clustergram` to a disk.
+You can save both the plot and `clustergram.Clustergram` to a disk.

 ### Saving plot